Dr Antonia Mackay

 Role

-My research interests are interdisciplinary.
-I work across American Literature and Culture, Media Studies, Screen Studies, Surveillance Studies and Feminist Corporeality, but tend to focus these areas around spatial studies and geographical humanities.
+My research interests are highly interdisciplinary.
+I work across American Literature and Culture, Media Studies, Screen Studies, Surveillance Studies and Feminist Corporeality, but tend to focus these areas around spatial studies and geographical and digital humanities.
 In 2013 I completed my PhD in postwar American Literature and Culture and the formation of identity in urban, suburban and pastoral spaces.

 Teaching and supervision